raspberrypi/style-guide/style-guide.md

 *   eBay — an eBay trademark
 *   Ed and Izzy — the two special Astro Pi units sent to the ISS with Tim Peake.
 *   EEG — electroencephalography
 *   element14/Premier Farnell in the first instance in a chapter section, then just element14.
 Element14 should be capitalised if it appears at the beginning of a sentence; in general, try to avoid using at the start of a sentence.
 *   email
 *   emoji — pl. emojis (even though this word is Japanese; see _tsunami, tsunamis_)
 *   Emotiv — company producing EEG headsets for neuro-signal work.
 *   end-of-year — adjective before a noun, as in 'end-of-year report'
+*   endianness - bit order within digital word data
 *   Endpoint Controller
 *   EPROM – erasable programmable read only memory
 *   ePub – electronic publication.
 An open-standard file format for e-books.